Updated June 2024

 Every employer wants to know what a candidate’s hard skills are.
 But it’s a person’s soft skills that can push them ahead of the competition and land them that dream job offer.
 That’s why personality interview questions and character interview questions are becoming an integral part of today’s interview process.
 Sure, you may have all the skills and experience needed to fulfill the role, but how well do you work with others?
 Are you someone who has good work habits?

 The interviewer wants to learn more about you as a person, rather than just someone qualified for the job.
-Review these seven common personality interview questions and you’ll be well-equipped to crush your next interview.
+Review these 10 common personality interview questions and you’ll be well-equipped to crush your next interview.
 And don’t forget – keep your answers honest, smile, and let your personality shine through.